ngtsnn/CKT_Bakery_UI/README.md

 Explaination:
 - Just clone it and find the folder "page".
 Double click which page you want to see and it contain index.html.
 You can edit it to make your own page.
   + Be carefull when edit the link to css or js.
 Just rearrange some link to css or js and something will not working.
-- In folder "asset", I include some open source and reset.css, setup.css.
+- In folder "asset", I include some open sources, reset.css and setup.css.
   + You can add more open source in asset folder but don't forget link in your html file after my link.
   + The reset.css I take from https://960.gs/
   + The setup.css I make some color, gaps, margin, padding and so on.